Year 6 SATs

-In the summer term of 2017, children in Year 2 and Year 6 will take the new SATs papers.
+In the summer term, children in Year 2 and Year 6 will take the new SATs papers.
 These tests in English and maths will reflect the new national curriculum, and are intended to be more rigorous.
 There will also be a completely new marking scheme to replace the existing national curriculum levels.

 At the end of Year 6, children will sit tests in: